Match Ticker

-FunPlus Phoenix win big at the 2019 World Championship
+FunPlus Phoenix take down G2 Esports to win 2019 World Championship Final

 FunPlus Phoenix swept G2 Esports in the 2019 World Championship Finals, winning the first three games of the best-of-five series to defend the title for China and create a sense of deja vu throughout the AccorHotels Arena from last year’s finals which saw China defeat Europe in a 3-0 sweep.